 Controlled Drugs and Substances: Essential Management and Prescribing Practices

-Self Paced (Ongoing)
+Self Paced (Available now)

 This course is designed to provide nurse practitioners with the knowledge and skills required for safe, high quality assessment and management of clients who may require the prescription of a Controlled Drug or Substance (CDS).
 This course will deliver the education necessary for Nurse Practitioners in Canada to develop the required competencies for:

 - Prescribing and monitoring CDS in accordance with federal/provincial/territorial legislation, regulation & guidelines.

 - Integrating concepts of safety, ethics and evidence informed practice in decision making pertaining to prescribing CDS.

 - Developing and implementing client-centered CDS treatment plans which include education, monitoring and evaluation of outcomes.

 This course may also be of interest to all healthcare practitioners who are interested in enhancing their knowledge of assessment and management practices related to CDS.
 This comprehensive course includes a final exam and covers the following topics:

 - Overview of nurse practitioner prescriptive authority for controlled drugs and substances (CDS) in Canada